subnut/ncm2-github-emoji/README.md

 ```

 And the plugin manager shall take care of all the above stuff itself.
 Every time the plugin updates.
 Yay!

+## Known Issues
+* Preview does not work for GitHub-special emojis